Understanding Obsessive-Compulsive Disorder: Is There A Link Between OCD And Depression?

 Psychiatrists and therapists may have to carefully balance how to treat both conditions and their symptoms in a way that allows the person to make improvements in both areas.

 If you are experiencing symptoms of OCD, depression, or both, a therapist may be able to help.
-The best type of therapy for you may depend on your symptoms.
+The most effective treatment or therapy for you may depend on your symptoms and whether it improves depression for you.

 One of the most popular forms of therapy for treating depression is cognitive behavioral therapy (CBT), which tends to teach patients how to reframe their problematic thoughts and behaviors.
-Research is offering promising results for treating depression and OCD together using exposure and response prevention (EX/RP) treatment, often in conjunction with medication.
+Research is offering promising results for treating depression and OCD together using exposure and response prevention (EX/RP) and cognitive therapy, often in conjunction with medication.
 EX/RP therapy is a type of cognitive behavioral therapy designed for treating OCD.

 Research has found that online therapy is effective for several mental health conditions, including anxiety, depression, and OCD.
 Also, BetterHelp has a network of thousands of therapists, so you can be matched with a therapist who has experience treating both depression and OCD.